 Due to the effects of centrifugal force, riders have to hike their weight over to avoid tipping when turning at speed.
 An extreme example of this can be seen in the racing motorbike and sidecar illustration below.

 Other three point objects such as camera tripods or theodolite stands benefit from the rigidity of the triangle shape but have the ability to change their geometry to suit the terrain by changing their leg length.
-Triple Tread is built with TiltrahedronTM (patent pending) steering technology.
+Triple Tread is built with our unique patented TiltrahedronTM steering technology.
 This technology changes the trikes geometry.
 Triple Tread’s TiltrahedronTM steering and its independent suspension and vertical movement on each axle ensure its stability even under steering.